Michael Lindsay-Hogg

-Sir Michael Edward Lindsay-Hogg, 5th Baronet (born 5 May 1940) is an American-born television, film, music video, and theatre director.
+Michael Edward Lindsay-Hogg (born 5 May 1940), is a British American television, film, music video, and theatre director.
 Beginning his career in British television, Lindsay-Hogg became a pioneer in music film production, directing promotional films for the Beatles and the Rolling Stones.
-Following his work with these bands, he branched out into film and theatre, while still maintaining successful careers in television and music video production.
+Following his work with these bands, he branched out into film and theatre, while still maintaining careers in television and music video production.

 Early life and parentage

-Michael Lindsay-Hogg was born in New York City in 1940 to actress Geraldine Fitzgerald.
+Michael Lindsay-Hogg was born in New York City in 1940 to actress Geraldine Fitzgerald, who was then married to Sir Edward William Lindsay-Hogg.
 He was educated at Trinity School in New York and at Choate School in Connecticut.
 For most of his early life, he understood that his father was Fitzgerald's husband, Sir Edward Lindsay-Hogg, to whom she was married until 1946.
 When Michael Lindsay-Hogg was 16, his mother reluctantly divulged that there had been pervasive rumours that his father was Orson Welles, and she denied them—but in such detail that he was left confused and skeptical.
 Fitzgerald evaded the subject for the rest of her life.

 Lindsay-Hogg knew Welles, worked with him in the theatre, and met him at intervals throughout Welles's life.
 After he learned that Welles's oldest daughter, Chris, his childhood playmate, had long suspected that he was her brother, Lindsay-Hogg initiated a DNA test, which proved inconclusive.
 In his 2011 autobiography, Lindsay-Hogg reported that his questions were resolved by his mother's close friend Gloria Vanderbilt, who wrote that Fitzgerald had told her that Welles was his father.
 A 2015 Welles biography by Patrick McGilligan, however, argues that Welles could not be the father: Fitzgerald left the U.S. for Ireland in May 1939, and was pregnant at the time she returned in late October, while Welles did not travel overseas during that period.

 Lindsay-Hogg grew up with a stepfather, American businessman Stuart Scheftel, who married Fitzgerald in 1946.